Mr-1504/P2P-File-Sharing-System/README.md

 -   **Graphical User Interface:** An intuitive and responsive UI built with JavaFX allows for easy interaction, including sharing, searching, and downloading files.
 -   **File Discovery:** Users can search for files across the network based on keywords.
 -   **Real-time Logging:** The application provides a log view to monitor system activities, connection status, and transfer progress.
--   **Dynamic File Management:** Users can add new files to share or stop sharing existing files at any time.
+-   **Dynamic File Management:** Users can add new files to share or stop sharing existing files at any time

 ## System Architecture